Donnybrook (Vic.)

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Donnybrook has 17 active public transport stops offering a mix of train and bus services.
-These stops are served by 7 routes that collectively facilitate 1,957 weekly passenger trips.
-Residents have limited access to these stops, with an average distance of 616 meters to the nearest one.
+Donnybrook has 18 operational public transport stops offering a mix of train and bus services.
+These stops are served by 7 different routes that facilitate 1,957 weekly passenger trips in total.
+Residents have limited access to transport, with an average distance of 616 meters to the nearest stop.
+Most residents commute outwards from this primarily residential area.
+Cars remain the dominant mode of transport at 91%, while train usage stands at 7%.
+The average vehicle ownership per dwelling is 1.6, exceeding the regional average.

 Frequently Asked Questions - Transport